 See more section

-With over 15 years of legal experience, including more than a decade serving as a national security attorney in the federal government, Christian now advises clients in the technology, finance, and industrial sectors on a variety of national security, global trade, and privacy issues.
+Drawing on his experience as a national security attorney for over a decade in the federal government, including at the U.S. Department of Justice National Security Division, the Department of the Treasury’s Office of the General Counsel for Enforcement and Intelligence, and U.S. Immigration and Customs Enforcement, Christian advises clients in the technology, finance, and industrial sectors on a variety of national security, global trade, and privacy issues.

-His deep knowledge of government policies concerning economic sanctions, data privacy and security, and financial intelligence enhance his ability to effectively counsel entities on Committee on Foreign Investment in the United States (CFIUS) reviews, import and export control, Office of Foreign Assets Control (OFAC) sanctions, government investigations, compliance programs, and potential risks to global transactions.
+His deep knowledge of government policies concerning national security, economic sanctions, data privacy and security, and financial intelligence enhances his ability to effectively counsel clients, and represent them before U.S. government agencies, including on Committee on Foreign Investment in the United States (CFIUS) reviews, import and export controls, Office of Foreign Assets Control (OFAC) sanctions, government investigations, compliance programs, and geo-political risks to cross-border transactions and business activities.

-Christian advises on federal government contract matters, including agreements for foreign military sales under the Arms Export Control Act.
-He also works with defense contractors and subcontractors on related issues such as Foreign Corrupt Practices Act compliance, export controls, foreign ownership and control, and facility clearance.
+In addition, Christian advises on federal government contract matters, including agreements for foreign military sales under the Arms Export Control Act.
+He also works with defense contractors and subcontractors on related issues such as Foreign Corrupt Practices Act compliance, export controls, foreign ownership and control, and facility clearances.

 While serving as an attorney advisor to the Department of the Treasury, Christian provided legal guidance on matters involving the Bank Secrecy Act, intelligence, economic sanctions, CFIUS, counterintelligence/insider threat programs, anti-money laundering, security clearance investigations, information security, and data privacy.